chrultrabook/docs/docs/altos.md

 * Limited support

 {: .note }
 Any Chromebook with a ARM, Celeron or Pentium CPU is not supported.
+AMD Ryzen might have support in the future.

 ### [Installing macOS →](installing-macos.html)